AMERICAN WEDDINGS BLOG

 Barcelona artist Alicia Framis married an AI hologram named AiLex Sibouwlingen last year, in 2024.
 AiLex is an intelligent, interactive hologram that was trained using the personalities and qualities of Framis’s friends and previous partners to create her ideal life companion.
 The two live together in Framis’s home.
 (See footage from Framis and AiLex's home below.)

 AI companion apps like Replika and Nomi offer wedding roleplay scenarios and vow exchanges in-world and online.
+And accessible platforms like ChatGPT make it easy to customize companions based on characters from anime and manga, or any other form of fictional entertainment you enjoy.
 But as you can see from the examples above, these rituals are happening offline too.

 Given all the ways we interact with AI these days, it’s easy to imagine how a commitment ceremony with a chatbot might look, or how to include a chatbot in a wedding to a human partner: